alexdenker/ktc2023_conditional_diffusion/README.md

 ## Method

 Our goal is to train a [conditional diffusion model](https://arxiv.org/abs/2111.13606), to sample from the conditional distribution $p(\sigma|c)$.
-Here, $\sigma$ denotes the conductivity map (interpolated to the $256 \times 256$ pixel grid) $c$ the some conditional input.
+Here, $\sigma$ denotes the conductivity map (interpolated to the $256 \times 256$ pixel grid) and $c$ some conditional input.
 Note, that we do not use the raw measurements $U$ directly as the conditional input.
 Instead, we use an initial reconstruction method $\mathcal{R}$ and make use of the initial reconstruction $\mathcal{R}(U)$.
 Further, this initial reconstruction is interpolated to the $256 \times 256$ pixel grid.
 This has the practical advantage that we can implement the diffusion model as a convolutional neural network and are independent of the underlying mesh.

 ### Diffusion models

-Diffusion models presribe a forward process that gradually adds Gaussian noise to the data.
+Diffusion models prescribe a forward process that gradually adds Gaussian noise to the data.
 This diffusion process transforms the data distribution $p_\text{data}(\sigma)$ of the conductivity $\sigma$ into a Gaussian distribution.
-The diffusion models is trained to reverse this process.
+The diffusion model is trained to reverse this process.
 Using the parameterization of [Ho et al.](https://arxiv.org/pdf/2006.11239.pdf), this amounts to training a denoiser $\epsilon_\theta(\sigma_t, t)$,

 $$ \min_\theta E_{t \sim [1,T], \sigma_t, \epsilon_t}[ \| \epsilon_t - \epsilon_\theta(\sigma_t, t) \|^2], $$